RapChat raises $1.6 million to help you make and share your def jams

-The first thing to understand about media sharing app RapChat is that co-founder Seth Miller is not a rapper and his friend, Pat Gibson, is.
+The first thing to understand about media sharing app RapChat is that co-founder Seth Miller is not a rapper and his other co-founder, Pat Gibson, is.
 Together they created RapChat, a service for making and sharing raps, and the conjunction of rapper and nerd seems to be really taking off.

 Since we last looked at the app in 2016 (you can see Tito’s review below), a lot has changed.
 The team has raised $1.6 million in funding from investors out of Oakland and the midwest.
 Their app, which is sort of a musical.ly for rap, is a top 50 music app on iOS and Android and hit 100 million listens since launch.
 In short, their little social network/sharing platform is a “millionaire in the making, boss of [its] team, bringin home the bacon.”